 Global goals to combat poverty, inequality and climate change

-In September 2015, world leaders will gather at the United Nations in New York to pledge their support for a new set of global goals to combat poverty and protect the planet.
+In September 2015, world leaders gathered at the United Nations in New York to pledge their support for a new set of global goals to combat poverty and protect the planet.

 The Sustainable Development Goals (SDGs) are 17 new global goals that chart a pathway from 2015 to 2030 for every nation to: